mariadb-corporation/mariadb-columnstore-server/README.md

 Always match the server engine / git branch with the engine git branch.

 ##GA release notice
-MariaDB ColumnStore 1.0.6 is an GA release.
-This is the first MariaDB ColumnStore release, not all features planned for the MariaDB ColumnStore 1.0 series are included in this release.
+MariaDB ColumnStore 1.0.7 is an GA release.

 Currently building has only been certified on CentOS 6 and 7, Ubuntu 16.04, and Debain 8..
 Building on other platforms will be certified in a later release.

-A few things to notice:
-- Do not use beta releases on production systems.

-Additional features and product enhancements will be pushed in future releases.

 ##Issue tracking
 Issue tracking of MariaDB ColumnStore happens in JIRA, https://jira.mariadb.org/browse/MCOL

 ###The structure of this repository is:
 * Branch "master" - this is the latest released version of the source code.
 Each major release is tagged.
+* Branch "develop-1.0" - this is the 1.0 mainline development branch.
-* Branch "develop" - this is the mainline development branch.
+* Branch "develop" - this is the 1.1 unstable development branch.
 * Branch "mcol-xxx" - these are specific bug and feature branches.
 These are merged into development which is merged to master.

 MariaDB ColumnStore server and the engine are in separate repositories.